RetroDECK/ES-DE/USERGUIDE.md

 **Favorite**

 A flag to indicate whether this is a favorite.
-Can also be set directly from the gamelist by using the **Y** key.
+Can also be set directly from the gamelist view by using the _Y_ button (unless this has been disabled in the main menu settings).

 **Completed**

-A flag to indicate whether you have completed this game.
+A flag to indicate whether you have completed the game.

 **Kidgame** _(files only)_

 A flag to mark whether the game is suitable for children.
-This will be applied as a filter when starting ES-DE in 'Kid mode'.
+This will be applied as a filter when starting ES-DE in _Kid mode_, as is explained [here](USERGUIDE.md#ui-modes)

 **Hidden**

 A flag to indicate that the game is hidden.
 If the corresponding option has been set in the main menu, the game will not be shown.
-Useful for example for DOS games to hide batch scripts, configuration tools etc. If a file or folder is flagged as hidden but the correponding option to hide hidden games has not been set, then the opacity of the text will be lowered significantly to make it clear that it's a hidden game.
+Useful for example for DOS games to hide batch scripts and unnecessary binaries or to hide the actual game files for multi-disk games.
+If a file or folder is flagged as hidden but the correponding option to hide hidden games has not been enabled, then the opacity of the text will be lowered significantly to make it clear that it's a hidden game.

 **Broken/not working**